koudelka/honeydew/README.md

 Honeydew provides the following dispatchers:

 - `Honeydew.Dispatcher.LRUNode` - Least Recently Used Node (sends jobs to the least recently used worker on the least recently used node, the default for global queues)
-- `Honeydew.Dispatcher.LRU` - Most Recently Used Worker (LIFO, the default for local queues)
+- `Honeydew.Dispatcher.LRU` - Least Recently Used Worker (FIFO, the default for local queues)
 - `Honeydew.Dispatcher.MRU` - Most Recently Used Worker (LIFO)

 You can also use your own dispatching strategy by passing it to `Honeydew.queue_spec/2`.
 Check out the [built-in dispatchers](https://github.com/koudelka/honeydew/tree/master/lib/honeydew/dispatcher) for reference.